speeters-chem/git_course_parallel_school/README.md

       git rebase dev

-- 1.3.10 Check with git log the new diagram of branches and see the difference between rebase and merge
+- 1.3.10 --CHECK-- use git log to see the new diagram of branches, observe the difference between rebase and merge

       git log --all --graph --decorate --oneline